AaronMarcusDev/Coly/readme.md

 # Coly Programming Language

+**Update**: I'm thinking of switching the language from Julia to Dart, because Julia is really slow and hard to maintain.
+I will also be changing the syntax of Coly completely.

 ## THIS IS STILL IN VERY EARLY STAGES, LONG FROM PRODUCTION READY!
 Please do not use this yet, the syntax will likely have major changes during development.